 3. Automation Will Overtake Manual Administration

-The value of automation is in making simple tasks that are slow and error-prone turn into fast, reliable actions that facilitate better business.
+The value of automation is in transforming simple tasks that are slow and error-prone into fast, reliable actions that facilitate better business.

 A field service provider can choose to automate time-consuming parts of the operation, including: